stevecaldwell77/MooseX-Storage-IO-AmazonDynamoDB/README.md

 MooseX::Storage::IO::AmazonDynamoDB is a Moose role that provides an io layer for [MooseX::Storage](https://metacpan.org/pod/MooseX::Storage) to store/load your Moose objects to Amazon's DynamoDB NoSQL database service.

-You should understand the basics of both [MooseX::Storage](https://metacpan.org/pod/MooseX::Storage) and [DynamoDB](http://aws.amazon.com/dynamodb/) before using this module.
+You should understand the basics of [Moose](https://metacpan.org/pod/Moose), [MooseX::Storage](https://metacpan.org/pod/MooseX::Storage), and [DynamoDB](http://aws.amazon.com/dynamodb/) before using this module.

 This module uses [Amazon::DynamoDB](https://metacpan.org/pod/Amazon::DynamoDB) as its client library to the DynamoDB service.